SHERWIN-HUYNH/medical-appointment-system/README.md

 [Uploading TTCS (1).docx…]()

 ## How to Use This Website
-1. Admin: Create Doctor Schedules
+Because my project works with schedules
+1. Admin: Create Doctor Schedules, meaning that when time passes, doctor schedules and patient appoinment will be out of date.
+To make an appointment, please follow the instructions below
 Log in with an admin account to open up appointment slots for patients.

 Access the Admin Dashboard.